-When you have to go pick up a dinner and drive to your nearest grocery store, you’re probably not thinking about where your food comes from or how it even gets to the store – but in reality, there is a very long process before your dinner makes it to your plate, involving tons of resources.
+When you have to go pick up dinner and drive to your nearest grocery store, you’re probably not thinking about where your food comes from or how it even gets to the store – but in reality, there is a very long process before your dinner makes it to your plate, involving tons of resources.

 In the United States alone, around 27 billion animals are raised for food every year.
 These animals are subjected to extreme confinement where they live in fear and pain on factory farms.
 In the U.S., an incredible 99 percent of farmed animals are now bred in factory farms.
 But thanks to growing public awareness, people are becoming more and more aware of the conditions that animals raised for food are kept in, and many are reducing or eliminating their consumption of animal products as a result.

 But what happens to the animals that have broken free from the cruel animal agriculture industry, whether by being seized and rescued, or literally running for their lives?
-Thankfully, farm animal sanctuaries, places that work to rescue abused, neglected and abandoned farm animals, have been sprouting up all over the U.S. to help care for these innocent animals.
+Thankfully, farm animal sanctuaries, places that work to rescue abused, neglected, and abandoned farm animals, have been sprouting up all over the U.S. to help care for these innocent animals.

-Farm animal sanctuaries speak out against animal suffering, using visits from the public, social media campaigns and even celebrity influence as opportunities to reach people about compassion for all.
+Farm animal sanctuaries speak out against animal suffering, using visits from the public, social media campaigns, and even celebrity influence as opportunities to reach people about compassion for all.
 Farm animal sanctuaries also dedicate themselves to providing life-long care, shelter, and love.
-Unlike zoos, petting zoos and other forms of animal entertainment, the animals are never exploited or subjected to uncomfortable situations.
+Unlike zoos, petting zoos, and other forms of animal entertainment, the animals are never exploited or subjected to uncomfortable situations.

 Staff at these sanctuaries work tirelessly in all weather and are extremely grateful for the help of volunteers, who can aid them in a variety of tasks ranging from cleaning, painting, and maintenance to animal socialization and guided tours.
-During the wintertime months, extra precautions must be taken to ensure the animals safety and well-being.
+During the wintertime months, extra precautions must be taken to ensure the animal’s safety and well-being.
 And the one donation farm animal sanctuaries ask for more than anything else during the winter?
 Well, it may surprise you.

 Hay, Hay, and More Hay